PAMunb/svfa/modules/securibench/src/docs-metrics/jsvfa/jsvfa-metrics-v0.6.1.md

   [a] Nested structures as HashMap, LinkedList, and others, [b] Loop statement as "for" or "while",
   [c] Parameters passed in the constructor,
+- [v] Reflection: The actual implementation does not handle reflection feature.